 health care workers.

-Internships are now a part of the program and offered as sites become available.
-Students are not automatically enrolled or
+Internships are now available and offered as sites become available.
+Students are not automatically enrolled or considered to

-considered to be eligible for the internship program.
-Students must meet certain criteria to be considered for any internship.(School
+be eligible for the internship program.
+Students must meet certain criteria to be considered for any internship.(School has list of

-has list of criteria) Students must have complete documentation of immunization records, TB testing, criminal background check
+criteria) Students must have complete documentation of immunization records, TB testing, criminal background check drug screen

-drug screen and liability insurance coverage for an internship.
-Students must meet certain criteria to be considered for a possible
+and liability insurance coverage for an internship.
+Students must meet certain criteria to be considered for a possible internships.

 Students who participate in the internship program must successfully complete the internship to receive a certificate of completion